In the footsteps of Saint-Desle

 (1) At the bend, take the path that leads off to the right into this 150,000-year-old protected area.

 (4) Turn left onto the straight track that leads to the dyke of a beautiful pond, which is unfortunately often empty.
-The beautiful track continues along a path that curves sharply to the left, with another pond on the left, and arrives at the dyke of a third pond, which is usually dry, leading to a beautiful path.
+The beautiful track continues along a path that curves sharply to the left, with a new pond on the left, and arrives at the dyke of a third pond, which is usually dry, leading to a beautiful path.

 (5) At the end of the bend, take the first path on the right and cross the stream over a small bridge.

-(7) At the first signpost, turn immediately left into the damp copse, cross the stream on a footbridge and walk to the Saint-Desle fountain and back.
+(7) At the first signpost, turn immediately left into the damp copse, cross the stream via a footbridge and walk to the Saint-Desle fountain and back.
 The path is well marked with numerous signposts.

 (8) Retrace your steps to the previous crossroads.